 - (3) The compensation, which can be up to 3 days for 60 hours and over of ECA, can be taken at any time during the school year but there can be no substitution costs incurred for these days.
 The actual days taken must be agreed to between the teacher and the principal.
-The policy does not state that compensation has to be taken during the last professional days in June. - (4) It is advisable for teachers to keep a written record of the dates and times of their ECA activities so that there is no dispute when requesting compensation. - (5) You may also be able to make a claim for monetary compensation at the end of the year, under the title of Value Added.
-This comes from an appendix in the Provincial Entente, and credits are given to different categories of activities, as follows: - a) Activities that are normally held at a frequency of once a week throughout the entire school year shall count as 30 credits - examples: stamp club, photography club, tutoring, mentoring. - When credits are requested for tutoring, they cannot be claimed for remediation that would be included as part of a teacher's workload. - b) Activities that are normally held at a frequency greater than once a week for part of the school year (approximately 30 sessions) shall count as 30 credits examples: track and field team, badminton team, drama club, choral group. - When credits are requested for participation in multiple teams, groups or clubs, scheduled at different times, schools must provide this information and ensure that the groups are identified. - When teachers participate in more than one team, club or group, and the activities for the teams are held at the same times (i.e. practices), credits must be based on the duration of time spent up to a maximum 60 credits. - Teachers can only claim credits for participation with a specifically identified team, club or group under one of the value-added clauses (a, b, c, d, e, f or g) up to a maximum 60 credits.
+The policy does not state that compensation has to be taken during the last professional days in June.
+That rule only applies to the compensation day teachers receive for serving on ARC/School Council/Governing Board.
+That is the only day that must be taken after June 24. - (4) It is advisable for teachers to keep a written record of the dates and times of their ECA activities so that there is no dispute when requesting compensation. - (5) You may also be able to make a claim for monetary compensation at the end of the year, under the title of Value Added.
+This comes from an appendix in the Provincial Entente, and credits are given to different categories of activities, as follows: - a) Activities that are normally held at a frequency of once a week throughout the entire school year shall count as 30 credits - examples: stamp club, photography club, tutoring, mentoring.

+When credits are requested for tutoring, they cannot be claimed for remediation that would be included as part of a teacher's workload.

+b) Activities that are normally held at a frequency greater than once a week for part of the school year (approximately 30 sessions) shall count as 30 credits - examples: track and field team, badminton team, drama club, choral group.

+When credits are requested for participation in multiple teams, groups or clubs, scheduled at different times, schools must provide this information and ensure that the groups are identified.

+When teachers participate in more than one team, club or group, and the activities for the teams are held at the same times (i.e. practices), credits must be based on the duration of time spent up to a maximum 60 credits.

+Teachers can only claim credits for participation with a specifically identified team, club or group under one of the value-added clauses (a, b, c, d, e, f or g) up to a maximum 60 credits.
 For example, separate credits cannot be granted for an overnight trip to a coach or assistant coach accompanying the team they coach.